Exploring The Great Ocean Road, Australia – G’day Mate!

 Road safety Australia/your country

-Driving along the fringe of the Otway Ranges, we explore the coastline and make a stop in the temperate rainforest at Anne’s Cascades in the Melba Gully State Park.
-It is one of the few remaining rainforests in Victoria.
-Here we just have time for a short hike on Madsen’s Track which between the ferns hides an old tramway line from the timber cutting days.
-Trickling streams and ancient moss-covered giants appear side by side in the lush forest.
-It is stunning, ancient rainforest scenery here!
+Driving along the edge of the Otway Ranges, we explore the coastline and stop in the temperate rainforest at Anne’s Cascades in Melba Gully State Park, one of the last remaining rainforests in Victoria.
+Here, we take a short hike along Madsen’s Track, where an old tramway line from the timber-cutting days is hidden among the ferns.
+Trickling streams and ancient moss-covered trees stand side by side in the lush forest—this is truly stunning, primeval rainforest scenery!

 Otway Ranges temperate rainforest | Photo: Travel In Culture

-Going much longer – over a million years – back in time, the Otway rainforest was, by then, within the Antarctic Circle, and the rainforest was home to now extinct dinosaurs.
-Millions of years later the indigenous Gadubanud people were the first humans who set foot on the Otway coastline.
-Their descendants are still today represented in the area.
+Going back over a million years in time, the Otway rainforest once lay within the Antarctic Circle, when it was home to now-extinct dinosaurs.
+Over the millennia, the region evolved, and millions of years later, the indigenous Gadubanud people became the first humans to set foot on the Otway coastline.
+Their descendants continue to be represented in the area today, maintaining a deep connection to the land and its fascinating history.

-Our Australian tour guide makes a real effort to teach us some Australian vocabulary.
-Not only the conventional ‘G’day mate’ – but certainly also all the animal nicknames.
-Soon we master the local colloquial terms for a koala, a kangaroo and an emu.
-A koala is a tree fluff, a kangaroo is a hopping chicken and an emu is a speedy chicken!
+Our Australian tour guide makes a real effort to teach us some local vocabulary — not just the typical ‘G’day mate,’ but also the fun animal nicknames.
+Before long, we have mastered the colloquial terms for a koala, kangaroo, and emu.
+A koala is a tree fluff, a kangaroo is a hopping chicken, and an emu is a speedy chicken!

-Finally we arrive at the location of the Twelve Apostles – limestone stacks that were formed by erosion and carved out by the mighty ocean over millions of years.
-Standing up to 45 m (150 ft) tall off the coast, they are a most impressive sight.
-The early explorers of the 19th century named them ‘Sow and Piglets’ – which remained the unofficial name until beginning of the 1900s.
-Another name previously used for the collection of stacks was ‘The Pinnacles’.
-The official name today has, due to the awe-inspiring, monumental formations, biblical origin since it refers to the biblical 12 Apostles.
+Finally, we arrive at the stunning Twelve Apostles, limestone stacks shaped by erosion and carved out by the relentless ocean over millions of years.
+Rising up to 45 m (150 ft) from the coast, they are an awe-inspiring sight.
+Early 19th-century explorers referred to them as ‘Sow and Piglets,’ a name that remained unofficial until the early 1900s.
+Another term once used to describe the stacks was ‘The Pinnacles.’
+The official name, inspired by the monumental formations, draws from the biblical Twelve Apostles.

 Each of the Twelve Apostles is an amazing limestone stack | Photo: Travel In Culture

-In fact, there were never 12 of these soft rocks created and composed of layers of shells and other sea life.
-Only 9, but the 8th and the 9th collapsed in 2005 and 2009 – leaving just 7 limestone wonders on the site today.
-However, there are more limestone stacks on other sites along the coast towards Port Campbell – which are similarly exposed to erosion and also slowly crumble into the ocean.
+Though the Twelve Apostles are often referred to as a collection of twelve limestone stacks, there were never actually twelve.
+Only nine were originally formed, composed of layers of shells and other sea life.
+However, the 8th and 9th stacks collapsed in 2005 and 2009, leaving just seven limestone wonders standing today.
+Still, other limestone stacks can be found along the coast towards Port Campbell, where they too face the forces of erosion and slowly crumble into the ocean.

-Many ships passed Cape Otway on the sea route between Europe and New South Wales in the 1800s.
-It was a dangerous coast and many ships were wrecked here along the Port Campbell National Park – from where it got its name the Shipwreck Coast.
-It is estimated that at least 700 ships were tragically wrecked here – and many of those were never found again.
+In the 1800s, many ships navigated past Cape Otway on the sea route between Europe and New South Wales.
+This was a perilous stretch of coast, and countless vessels were wrecked along the shores of what is now the Port Campbell National Park — giving the region its name, the Shipwreck Coast.
+It is estimated that at least 700 ships were lost here, with many still lying undiscovered beneath the waves.

 Limestone cliffs at Loch Ard Gorge | Photo: Travel In Culture

-One of the famous lost ships was the clipper Loch Ard which suffered the tragic fate in 1878 on its way from England to Melbourne under harsh weather conditions.
-Due to the fog, wind and current, the bow struck a reef and it was brutally crashed by the smashing waves against the limestone cliffs.
-Subsequently, the site was named the Loch Ard Gorge after the ship.
-Only 2 of the 54 passengers and crew members survived the swelling sea wiping everyone overboard.
-A young, Irish woman, Eva Carmichael, and the cabin boy, Tom Pearce, were fortunate enough to be brought ashore by the current and the tide, after hours of drifting around.
+One of the famous lost ships was the clipper Loch Ard, which met a tragic end in 1878 while en route from England to Melbourne, caught in fierce weather conditions.
+Amidst thick fog, strong winds, and powerful currents, the bow struck a reef and was violently shattered by the crashing waves against the limestone cliffs.
+In memory of the ship, the site was named Loch Ard Gorge.
+Of the 54 passengers and crew members aboard, only two survived the storm-tossed sea, which swept everyone overboard.
+A young Irish woman, Eva Carmichael, and the cabin boy, Tom Pearce, were lucky enough to be carried ashore by the current and tide after hours of drifting.

-We walk along the cliffs at Loch Ard Gorge and the incidence suddenly feels very authentic as if it had just occurred.
-The views over the cliffs and the powerful ocean are absolutely breathtaking.
+As we walk along the cliffs at Loch Ard Gorge, the tragic event suddenly feels incredibly real, as if it had just happened.
+The views over the cliffs and the roaring ocean are simply breathtaking.

 Loch Ard Gorge on the Shipwreck Coast | Photo: Travel In Culture